10 Most Affordable Places to Live in Arizona

 Gilbert, Arizona is a young, vibrant community fueled by a strong economy.
 With access to hundreds of leisure activities to both take in and participate in, a public school district that is nationally ranked, and over 300 days of sunshine per year, the Town of Gilbert has been recognized as one of the Best Places to Live in the United States by CNN/Money Magazine.

 A quiet community with highly-rated public school systems, Ahwatukee Foothills features housing costs lower than the national average.
-This neighborhood is only a 15-minute drive some of Phoenix’s best attractions from the Phoenix Art Museum, Desert Botanical Garden, and In addition, this lively village has significantly higher average household incomes than bordering Phoenix.
+This neighborhood is only a 15-minute drive from some of Phoenix’s best attractions from the Phoenix Art Museum, Desert Botanical Garden.
+In addition, this lively village has significantly higher average household incomes than bordering Phoenix.

 Flagstaff has drawn visitors for years to its unbelievable clear night skies.
 In 1958, it was even designated as the first International Dark Sky City in the world.
 When residents are not contemplating the wonders of the universe, they are bustling around the increasing job market.
 In fact, the projected job growth is expected to reach higher rates than the national average over the next ten years.